-Following a 6 week consultation period, the Governors have now determined the arrangements for the school’s Admission Criteria for entry in September 2020, available to download below.
-Please note this has changed significantly in how we prioritise applications on distance from previous years:
+The School’s Admission Criteria for entry for the Academic Year 2021-2022 is available to download below.
+Please note these arrangements changed significantly from September 2020 onwards in how we prioritise applications on distance from previous years:

 All applications for Year 7 for September admission to TWGGS are made as detailed in the Local Authority Co-ordinated Admissions Scheme and administered by Kent County Council.
 Please follow the link to the KCC Secondary admissions booklet where you will also find the Secondary Common Application Form (SCAF).
 When completing the SCAF you will need to note the LA number: 886 and the school DFE number: 4043.

 All Year 7 applications to the school must be made on this form and submitted to the Local Authority (not the school).
 In addition, TWGGS requires a Supplementary Information Form (SIF) to be completed if an application is being made for a Pupil Premium place.
 N.B. this is only required from applicants who are eligible for and wish to apply for a Pupil Premium place.
 Please be aware the SIF alone does not constitute an application.